thomasmueller/bau-lang/README.md

 Note: The trait implementation is work-in-progress.

-Traits (in other languages called interfaces, mixin, or prototype) contain a list of functions.
+Traits (in other languages called interfaces, mixins, or prototypes) contain a list of functions.

     trait Reader
         read() int
         size() int

-If a type implements the trait, it needs to declares these function, unless if the trait already has a default implementation.
+Types that implement a trait needs to declares all trait functions if the trait does not have a default implementation.

     fun Reader size()
         return -1